The Hidden Effects of Visual Processing Developmental Delays

 Avoidance behaviors help all ages cope with visual processing difficulties.
 Does your little one enjoy running, climbing, stacking blocks, playing ball, and swinging?
 If not, there may be fluid in the ear without an ear infection, eustachian tube inflammation, or/and visual processing difficulties.

-The American Optometric Foundation recommends an eye exam any time after nine months of age.
-Today’s technology does not require your toddler to respond during the exam to identify vision difficulties.
+The American Optometric Foundation recommends an eye exam any time after nine months of age and a developmental eye exam before starting school..
+Today’s technology does not require your toddler to respond during the exam to identify vision difficulties or visual processing deficits.
 The eye doctor will assess eye movement ability and eye alignment.
-You will learn if your little one has astigmatism. amblyopia (lazy eye), or another eye condition known to negatively impact learning and moving.
+You will learn if your little one has an astigmatism. amblyopia (lazy eye), or another eye condition known to negatively impact learning and moving.

-If this is your toddler’s first exam, you can make an appointment with either an ophthalmologist or an optometrist.
+If this is their first exam, you can make an appointment with either an ophthalmologist or a developmental optometrist.

 • Ophthalmologists specialize in eye disorders, eye health (prevenetion of vision loss), and eye surgeries.